h-naderi/unitree-go2-slam-nav2/README.md

 # Unitree-Go2 Robot: SLAM and Nav2 Demos

+*By: Hossein Naderi*

 Welcome to the **Unitree-Go2 Robot SLAM and Nav2** repository!
-This project showcases the integration of SLAM (Simultaneous Localization and Mapping) and autonomous navigation using Nav2 on the Unitree-Go2 robot.
-Currently, this repository primarily includes demonstration videos.
-In the coming weeks, I will be adding the code, documentation, and additional details about the robot setup and the overall project.
+This project demonstrates the integration of SLAM (Simultaneous Localization and Mapping) and autonomous navigation using Nav2 on the Unitree-Go2 robot.
+The repository includes demonstration videos, source code, and comprehensive documentation to assist in replicating and building upon the showcased capabilities.&#8203;:contentReference[oaicite:0]{index=0}

 ---